-- The package used only greys and black. no colors. it’s a matching design to the device itself
+- The package used only greys and black. no colors. it’s a matching design of the device itself

 - The tablet and USB type C to USB A flat cable is included in one package, and the pen is in another package + a card that holds a set of pen nips replacements.

-- I loved the choice of a flat cable instead of the normal ones. it matches the flat design of the tablet itself.
+- I loved the choice of a flat cable instead of the normal one. it matches the flat design of the tablet itself.

 - Pen material is not slippery. it’s a material that feels like compressed paper. it feels good in the hand. and the weight is perfect. and the weight is distributed along the pen. so it’s not heavier on one side that the other.